NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Since Wasserstein distance is sensitive to extreme values, the variance of the measure is high and increases together with the scale parameter.
-JS distance, the JS statistic, and the Hellinger distance are much more stable.
+JS distance, the KS statistic, and the Hellinger distance are much more stable.

 Experiment 3